cristianoliveira/ergo/README.md

 Ergo redirects anything that finish with `.dev` to the configured url.
 Simple, no magic involved.

 Do you want add more services?
-So is simple add more lines in `.ergo`:
+So is simple, just add more lines in `.ergo`:
 ```
 echo "otherservice=http://localhost:5000" >> .ergo
 ```